The Assessment Process

 The following is a description of our minimum method of assessment which is designed to give you an insight into the process involved.

-The initial stage is a consultation with one of our Psychologists, so that you can share your concerns and reasons for considering an autism diagnostic assessment.
+The initial stage is a consultation with one of our psychologists who has experience of autism spectrum, as well as a wealth of other conditions, so that you can share your concerns and reasons for considering an autism diagnostic assessment.

-It is essential that we determine whether an ASD assessment is appropriate for you as many other conditions have similar symptoms or presentations.
+It is essential that we determine whether a diagnostic assessment is appropriate for you as many other conditions have similar symptoms or presentations.

-- There is any evidence with regression in motor skills or language acquisition
+- Where there is any evidence with regression in motor skills or language acquisition

 - A specific mental health or medical condition is identified or raised as a concern

-The next stage will be your assessment which may be completed over several appointments depending on what is required.
+The next stage will be your assessment which may be completed over several appointments depending on what we determine is required.
 The assessments will be completed at a pace that is comfortable for you.

 During your appointments it will be necessary for us to:

 - Gather a full personal history, focusing on developmental and behavioural features.
-The Autism Diagnostic Interview (ADIR) for those under the age of 18 years is the most appropriate tool.
-This interview also considers your child's medical history, including prenatal, perinatal and family history, and past and current health conditions.
+The Autism Diagnostic Interview Revised (ADIR) for those under the age of 18 years is the most appropriate tool to fully consider your child's developmental history.

-- Additional assessments will have been recommended in your post consultation report and will depend on your individual circumstances.
+- Additional assessments may have been recommended in your post consultation report and will depend on your individual circumstances.

 Post Assessment Consultation

-Between 3 and 5 weeks following your last assessment appointment, we will invite you to attend a post assessment consultation.
-This appointment will usually last between 30 and 45 minutes and will enable the Lead Psychologist:
+Approximately 4 weeks after your last assessment appointment, we will invite you to attend a post assessment appointment.
+This appointment will usually last 30 minutes but up to 45 minutes and will enable your psychologist to:

 - Provide you with a diagnosis or an explaination as to why a diagnosis is not appropriate